fdelgadodelapuente/isce2_install/README.md

 export GDAL_DATA=/opt/local/share/gdal
 ```

-Patches for ISCE 2.6.4 that are required to run with the lastest computers and with the latest missions
+Patches for ISCE 2.6.4 that are required to run with the latest languages and for the latest missions

 [Fix type casting in chi squared print statement in stripmapApp misregistration step](https://github.com/isce-framework/isce2/pull/1021)